Winter091/Ccraft/README.md

 #### Collision testing

-Collision is actually now broken a bit: if player's speed is too big, he can clip into ground.
-TODO!

 Collision testing is implemented using axis-aligned bounding boxes (aabb).
-Every frame motion vector is generated (how much in each direction player should move), and then for each of 3 coordinates the motion vectors' component is added to player's position and collision with all surrounding blocks is checked.
+Every frame motion vector is generated (how much in each direction player should move), and then for each of 3 coordinates the motion vector's component is added to player's position and collision with all surrounding blocks is checked.
 If there's a collision, just pull out player from the block player collides with.

+If the motion vector magnitude is comparable to the size of a block, the cossision detection may not actually detect anything: imagine a 1-block-width wall and player with huge speed heading into the wall: the player will just get through.

+To counter this, the "adding motion vector to player's position" is done in a loop, where the actual value added is much less than size of a block.